Bantum-Works/DRV-8825-Stepper-Motor-Carrier-High-Current/README.md

 # DRV-8825-Stepper-Motor-Carrier-High-Current

-High Current, Stepper Motor Carrier - Copy of ealier version, updated to suit.
+High Current, Stepper Motor Carrier - Clone of an ealier A4988 version, updated to suit.

-* Update with latest file DRV8825-fixed.fzpz
+* Make sure to update with latest file : DRV8825-fixed.fzpz

 Cheers, Bantum ...